 During the past 30 years, the NSDA has made tremendous gains in striving to achieve the Mission of encouraging and funding SD-specific research, increasing awareness of SD and providing support for people with SD and their families.
 This is evidenced in a number of ways but none more important than people who have developed this voice disorder achieving a correct diagnosis in months versus years; the growth and viability of the Support Network from the original seven support groups to more than 80 and over 225 active Area Contact Persons (ACPs); and the increased interest shown by the research community in SD-specific research with the funding of the first genetic research grant in 2012.
 There were more research papers on SD written since 2017 then there ever were in our 30-year history combined.

 The NSDA has been successful at building an interest in SD across the US which has generated the following results:

 The NSDA has come a long way from its humble beginnings where Larry Kolasa’s kitchen table and the trunk of Rick Johnson’s car were used as the office.
-The history of the NSDA could not be written without the generosity of its donors over the last 30 years that have made a significant impact on the organization.
+The history of the NSDA, now Dysphonia International, could not be written without the generosity of its donors since the beginning that have made a significant impact on the organization.
 We thank you and appreciate your investment in the organization.
-We are grateful for the dedication and commitment of the volunteers and staff in the work necessary to achieve the NSDA Mission.
-We are confident with the continued involvement of the community and the dedicated medical professionals supporting the SD cause, the NSDA Vision — Ensure the ongoing viability of the organization that will continue to lead the effort to eradicate Spasmodic Dysphonia — can and will be achieved.
+We are grateful for the dedication and commitment of the volunteers and staff in the work necessary to achieve our Mission.
+We are confident with the continued involvement of the community and the dedicated medical professionals supporting the cause, the Vision can and will be achieved.